 If you have a child that’s newly diagnosed with celiac disease, or even if you’ve been gluten free for a while and are in search of what might still be making you or your child sick, this is an important blog post for you.
 Most people know that gluten is a protein found in wheat, rye, and barley.
 However, it takes on many different names in ingredients that you need to become familiar with so that you can be an expert label reader.

-Food labeling has improved, and the Food Allergen Labeling and Consumer Protection Act requires that wheat ingredients be listed, but there are a few things to note.
+Food labeling has improved, and the Food Allergen Labeling and Consumer Protection Act requires that wheat ingredients be listed, but there are a couple of things to note.
 First, wheat free does not equal gluten free.
-Second, the labeling regulations only apply to meat, poultry, and egg products.
-Third, there are no regulations for barley, rye or contaminated oats.
+Second, there are currently no regulations for barley, rye or contaminated oats.

 Different names for wheat: